NayanD-py/RNAseq_nonmodel/README.md

     └── U32_R2.fastq
 ```

-### Familiarizing yourself with the raw reads
+### Familiarizing yourself with the raw read data

 The reads with which we will be working have been sequenced using [Illumina](https://www.illumina.com/techniques/sequencing.html).
-We assume that you are familiar with the sequencing technology.
-Let's have a look at the content of one of our reads, which are in the "fastq" format:
+We'll assume here that you are familiar with the sequencing technology.
+Let's have a look at the content of one of our reads, which are in the `fastq` format:

 ```bash
 head -n 4 K32_R1.fastq